DaviRaubach/muda/docs/source/index.rst

 It requires Abjad 3.4 and Python 3.6+.

 The idea is to have some resources to easily build scores, write and transform some music with Abjad and LilyPond.

-It represents the way I make music, how I operate the transformations of musical material.
-Still, perhaps it can be useful to someone else.
+It carries a particular conception of music, its materials, and some processes I am interested in.
+It is flexible, though.

 This example shows how it works: :ref:`example`.